Thank you for visiting my web page where you can see the knife designs I have as standard patterns or consult on changes to suit your own requirments.

 I use acacia and eucalyptus as a standard handle material with pricing revolving around that.
 There are options for upgrades with contrasting wood, micarta, brass, copper, bronze, nickel sliver or buffalo horn bolsters.

 Handle material with domestic and exotic woods, buffalo horn, or micarta being available.
-Sheaths are dyed either dark brown or tan with the tan having dark edgeing if prefered.
+Sheaths are dyed either dark brown or tan and hot waxed in parraffin wax.

 All hunting knives are supplied with a leather sheath in the pouch style and hot waxed to ensure a water protected and long lasting formed sheath that will hold the knife securely but allow for easy removal for use.
 Either right or left handed and with some of the knives I offer a cross draw or horrizontal carry option.

-Kitchen knives are supplied in protective blade sleeves.
+Kitchen knives are supplied in protective cardboard blade sleeves.

 I started using knives seriously in mid 1960's when I was working on a high country station (large farm) here in New Zealand and found the generally available farm knife ill suited to the killing and butchering of the farm animals I was using them for and that began my interest in proper design for this and of course the associated hunting and later on kitchen and fishing needs.